jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

 ## Lab Overview

-The purpose of this lab is to implement a state machine that acts as a lock.
+This lab aims to implement a state machine that acts as a lock.
 The requirements of this The lab consists of understanding the design requirements for implementing the Verilog design.

 ## Background